jamesrwilliams/personal-site/src/posts/2018/autocomplete-branch-names-git.md

 slug: "autocomplete-branch-names-on-the-command-line"
 ---

 Trying to get over the force of habit that is using tab to auto-complete things on Mac.
-Well, it does'nt work for git out of the box but here is a way to get it working on the command line.
+Well, it doesn't work for git out of the box but here is a way to get it working on the command line.
 You can use this script as part of your `bash_profile` in order to be able to auto-complete long branch names by pressing `tab`.

 First, download the script to your home folder: